 Meanwhile, Gangadhar Mhamane, chairman of the Maharashtra State Council of Examinations (MSCE) said that the biggest change was that instead of Std IV and VII, the exams would be held for Std V and VIII, as necessitated by the Right to Education act.

-The syllabus has been completely revised by a committee of experts and is now more interactive.
+The syllabus has been completely revised by a committee of experts and is now more interactive for term paper easy.
 For the first time, instead of the old system of rote learning, the new syllabus is based on and has a large percentage of questions on application-based learning.
 It also has tricky multiple choice questions, which would test the actual conceptual knowledge of the students.

 Another major change is that instead of three papers, students would write two papers – first language and mathematics of 150 marks and third language along with mental ability test for 150 marks.

 “If one looks at the revised syllabus, they would notice that a lot of questions are application-based and that is because we want to move students away from the rote learning pattern.
 We want to ensure that they understand concepts.
 With the scholarship exams, students would get the taste of competitive exams for the first time,” Mhamane said.